 We could work out the details for arbitrary interaction energy U_0 , but it is instructive to look at two limits.
-Firstly, the non-interacting limit with $U_0 \to 0$ for which equal to the Fermi function times two as we might expect since there are two non-interacting states.
-The other limit is that of strongly interacting electrons for which $Z=1+2e^{-x}$ so that
+Firstly, the non-interacting limit with $U_0 \rightarrow 0$ for which so that with a little algebra we have equal to the Fermi function times two as we might expect since there are two non-interacting states.
+The other limit is that of strongly interacting electrons for which $Z = 1 + 2e^{-x}$ so that